pritamkhade/ASSIGNMENT_Data_Extraction_system/Readme.txt

 STEPS:-

-1.I have created a two csv file such as data.csv and subject.csv using pandas dataframe
+1.I have created a two csv files such as data.csv and subject.csv using pandas dataframe the code of creating csv files is present into For_Creating_CSV_File.py

 2.Read data from CSV files:
 Read "data.csv" file with columns: data_id (int), Subject_id (int), value1 (int), value2 (int).